Skip to main content

 Custom Username Namespace

-When your Custom username namespace is set to Usernames must be unique only within this site, all your users must connect to an address which resolves to your account's dedicated IP addresses.
-If you provided your own SSL certificate while configuring the custom domain, users must connect via your custom domain or your dedicated IP addresses.
+When this option is enabled, all users must connect using an address that resolves to the site’s dedicated IP addresses.
+If a custom SSL certificate is configured, users must authenticate through the custom domain or the dedicated IP addresses.

 Reserved Usernames